kinde-starter-kits/ios-starter-kit/README.md

 ## Configuration

 The Kinde `Auth` service is configured with an instance of the `Config` class.
 The example project uses the bundled `KindeAuth.plist` for configuration.
 Alternatively, configuration can be supplied in JSON format with the bundled `kinde-auth.json`.
-Enter the values for your [Kinde business](https://kinde.com/docs/the-basics/getting-app-keys): E.g.,
+Enter the values from the [App Keys](https://kinde.com/docs/the-basics/getting-app-keys) page for your Kinde business: E.g.,

 ```
 {